Delta Air Lines’ loyalty program, Delta SkyMiles, lets you earn miles you can use to offset the cost of future travel.

 Delta SkyMiles® Platinum Business American Express Card

-With this card, you can earn 60,000 bonus miles, 5,000 Medallion® Qualification Miles (MQMs), and a $100 statement credit after spending $3,000 in purchases on your new card in your first three months of card membership.
+With this card, you can earn 60,000 bonus miles and 5,000 Medallion® Qualification Miles (MQMs) after you spend $3,000 in purchases in your first three months.

 Delta’s Platinum Business card comes with similar perks as the consumer version of the card.
 It has a $250 annual fee (See Rates & Fees).